 Table 7 is a summary of the detailed inventory of PSCSs in the ZCC.
 The detailed source inventory was conducted to identify PSCSs that were not identified in the existing database review and to verify the location of the PSCSs within the ZCC.
-Additional PSCSs that were identified in detailed inventories of the ZCC consist of an industrial operation (with chemical drums).
-This industrial source may have large volumes of potential contaminant stored.
+Additional PSCSs that were identified in detailed inventories of the ZCC consist of commercial activities (Junk Yard and Gas Station), municipal operations (Waste Water Treatment Plant and Lagoon), and industrial operations (Coal Companies, Abandoned Mines, and Lagoons).
+Of these PSCSs, some of the industrial sources may have large volumes of potential contaminant stored.